gothinkster/realworld/spec/README.md

-# Want to implement Conduit in a new framework?
+# Ready to implement Conduit in a new framework?

 1. **Check and see if there any [github issues](https://github.com/gothinkster/realworld/issues) for the framework** you want to implement.